zfcampus/apigility-documentation/auth/authentication-oauth2.md

 ];
 ```

-After this change we can request the access token using the browser-based application 2 steps:
+After this change, we can request the access token using the browser-based application 2 steps:

 ### 1) Request the authorization token